sepetrov/trusty64/README.md

 # Packer - Ubuntu Server 14.04.3 (Trusty Tahr) Vagrant Box

 This Packer template builds [Ubuntu Server 14.04.3 (Trusty Tahr)](https://wiki.ubuntu.com/TrustyTahr/ReleaseNotes) Vagrant box file for VirtualBox with Guest Additions 5.0.10.
+The box can be downloaded from [https://atlas.hashicorp.com/sepetrov/boxes/trusty64](https://atlas.hashicorp.com/sepetrov/boxes/trusty64).

     Local builds fail, because Packer does not have the option to exclude the post-processor "atlas" during a build.
 Use the branch "local" for local builds.

 ## Prerequisites